3.5 Traineeships and apprenticeships

 Three ministries – Ministry of Education, Science and Sport, Ministry of Social Security and Labour and Ministry of the Economy and Innovation– are responsible for VET-related issues.
 With the Ministry of Education Science and Sport having overall responsibility for developing VET policies in the country, the Ministry of Social Security and Labour takes the lead in implementing active labour market policy measures for the unemployed, including the youth guarantee scheme, and The Ministry of the Economy and Innovation takes charge of human resource development and support to enterprises.
 Within their mandates, the three ministries implement apprenticeship (and apprenticeship-type) schemes to three distinct target groups.
 The three systems are different in terms of procedures and requirements.

 According to the Law on VET adopted in 1997, apprenticeship in Lithuania is one of the forms of organising VET: ‘vocational education shall be organised in school and apprenticeship forms’.
 An apprentice is contractually linked to the employer and receives remuneration (wage or allowance).
-According to the Order Regarding VET Contracts and their Registration Procedure adopted in 2021 by the Ministry of Education, Science and Sport and the Ministry of Social Security and Labour, two types of contracts are to be concluded before the start of the apprenticeship: 1) an employment contract between a company and an apprentice that regulates training at the workplace; 2) a trilateral contract between the training company, a VET institution and the apprentice that defines the school-based part of the training programme.
+According to the Order Regarding VET Contracts and their Registration Procedure adopted in 2021 (link) by the Ministry of Education, Science and Sport and the Ministry of Social Security and Labour, two types of contracts are to be concluded before the start of the apprenticeship: 1) an employment contract between a company and an apprentice that regulates training at the workplace; 2) a trilateral contract between the training company, a VET institution and the apprentice that defines the school-based part of the training programme.
 An employer assumes responsibility for the company-based part of the programme leading to a qualification.
 According to the existing regulations, a company needs to ensure that the workplace has adequate equipment, tools and other technology for learning and that safety measures are observed.
 Companies also are responsible for nominating a competent person to supervise students.

 In July 2014, the amendments for changes to the laws regarding employment support, social and health insurance premiums, aimed at encouraging young people between the age of 16 and 29 to find jobs in their home country, were signed.
 Following these changes, every young person who finds a traineeship offer has the cost of insurance against accidents in the workplace as well as social and health insurance premiums covered from the national budget.
 The main aim of these changes is to provide help to find a traineeship offer, since until these amendments only the students of universities with which various enterprises and organizations signed a three-party agreement have been able to participate in traineeships, gain professional experience and sometimes – find a job.